IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 `Query`
    * index the evidence files to make them searchable
-   * create a simple renderer file in the yaml format.
+   * query the index based on the provided search criteria that got passed in via the pipeline request dialogue.

 The pipeline uses the Gitlab concepts: `Stage`and `Jobs`.